pnwairfire/tutorials/BASIC_GIT.md

     git commit

 Git will create a message for you, which you can override or modify if you wish.
+Git will open up the message in your default text editor.
+(You can [configure git to use an alternative editor](https://duckduckgo.com/?q=git+configure+editor).)

 If you want to revert a commit that's not necessarily your last one: